Decaying Mansion, Dying Firelight

 “You made it past them unseen; you made it here, hours after curfew.
 That’s good.
 I need someone who can move around unnoticed.
 To be specific, I need a man who can move something around for me.
 And you, sir, have a reputation for being very good at exactly that.
 But… you know what a reputation means.”
 He paused a moment, waiting; I said nothing.
 He continued.

 “It means people talking.
 Which I cannot have, not for this job.
 Nobody must know; nobody must ever find out.”
 His tongue darted out, lizardlike, and moistened his lips.
 He was nervous after all.
+That was something.

 “If you know my reputation, you’ll also know I’m discreet.”

 “Yes, famous for it, apparently.
 Served three months on a vagrancy charge rather than give up your client.”
 He surprised me with that one; not many people knew about it.
 I’d taken a lot of trouble to clean things up afterward.
 Can’t have your genetic profile on record; if the cops think you’re a criminal, they’ll harass you forever.
-All they need is the excuse even at the best of times.
+All they need is an excuse even at the best of times.

 “Real name unknown; you work as either Martin or Taylor, depending on the job.
 Martin Taylor, perhaps?
 Taylor Martin?
 Martin the Tailor?
 Still, it hardly matters.
 We won’t meet again after tonight.”